svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 first cons cell containing `+` in its first position (or car) and a pointed to the next cell in its second (cdr) position.
-Likewise, the next cell contains the `1` in the car position and a pointer to the next cell in the car.
+Likewise, the next cell contains the `1` in the car position and a pointer to the next cell in the cdr.
 The last cell in the linked up structure of cons cells contains a `2` in car and a special symbol called `nil` in the cdr position to terminate the list.